Minimaruva/Flask_Rand_Quote/README.md

 ## Description

-This project is a Flask-based web application that provides random quotes from a CSV file.
+A Flask-based web application that provides random quotes from a CSV file.
 It demonstrates how to create a RESTful API, handle data with Pandas, and deploy the application on platforms like PythonAnywhere.

 ## Features

 - **Random Quote API:** Fetches a random quote and its author.
-- **Frontend Integration:** Simple HTML interface to display quotes.
+- **Frontend Integration:** Simple HTML + inline CSS frontend to display quotes.
-- **CORS Enabled:** Allows cross-origin requests for frontend-backend communication.
-- **Deployment Ready:** Configured for deployment on PythonAnywhere.
+- **Deployed** Configured for deployed on PythonAnywhere.

+## Acknowledgments

+- Quotes CSV sourced from [Jakub Petriska's Gist](https://gist.github.com/JakubPetriska/060958fd744ca34f099e947cd080b540)

 ## Installation